Long-range one-dimensional internal diffusion-limited aggregation: Introduction and main results

 \subsection{Main results}

 It follows from Proposition~\ref{prop:fill-finite-set} that $\lim_{m \to \infty} r_m = \infty$, a.s.
 We are interested in quantifying the growth rate of~$r_m$.
 Loosely speaking, our first result, Theorem~\ref{thm:idla-light-tail}, says that when $\Exp (X^2) < \infty$ and $\Exp X =0$, the inner radius $r_m$ grows at the maximal rate permitted by~\eqref{eq:r-R-trivial}.
-Here is the precise statement.
+Here is the precise statement; we give some intuition for this result, and the criticality of the second-moment condition, in \S\ref{sec:discussion} below.

 \begin{theorem} Suppose that~\eqref{ass:irreducible} holds, $\Exp ( X^2) < \infty$, and $\Exp X=0$.
 Then, a.s.,